Symposium Details

 The annual PA Child Abuse Prevention Symposium, hosted by Pa Family Support Alliance (PFSA), is a unique virtual event that connects professionals, partners, and stakeholders in the family support and child abuse prevention field focusing on best practices for strengthening families and keeping kids safe in Pennsylvania.
 This conference delivers content and resources that meet the current needs of families while also shining a light on new and emerging trends.
 Participants attending this symposium will have an opportunity to learn, engage, and network with expert speakers from across the country presenting on innovative topics that intersect with family support and child abuse prevention practices.

+The PA Child Abuse Prevention Symposium will be held virtually via Zoom and all participants will have an opportunity to attend each session during the symposium.
 Presenter handouts will be available for all registered participants.
 Additionally, all registered participants will be eligible for continuing education credits (CEUs), continuing legal education hours (CLEs), and ACT 48 credits.

 Session Topics